lr222gw/compiler_test_monitor/README.md

 Lazy instructions for the example and/or template:
 1. Download repo
 2. Cd into the example folder
-3. Run script: ../run_tests.sh
-3,5. wait for the folder structure to be created.
+3. Run script: `../run_tests.sh`.
+Wait for the folder structure to be created.
 4. Add mini java test files to the subfolders of test within the newly constructed compiler_test_monitor_files folder.
 5. Run the script again.